slavaatsig/kotlin-mpp-vertx-react/README.md

 Gradle configuration provide a group of tasks (Frontend integration) to start backend in a full stack mode integrated with the frontend built from the Kotlin/JS target.

+**NOTE:** _Directory `src/jvmMain/resources/webroot` must be ignored, and you should not author it as it is fully managed by the Gradle_

 ## Modules

 ##### Common